 In addition, there are a number of important differences among the agencies and instrumentalities of the U.S. Government that issue MBS, and among the securities they issue.
 MBS issued by Ginnie Mae include Mortgage Pass-Through Certificates (also known as "Ginnie Maes"), which are guaranteed as to the timely payment of principal and interest.
 That guarantee is backed by the full faith and credit of the U.S. Treasury.
 Ginnie Mae is a corporation wholly owned by the U.S. Government within the Department of Housing and Urban Development.
 MBS issued by Fannie Mae include Guaranteed Mortgage Pass-Through Certificates (also known as "Fannie Maes"), which are guaranteed as to the payment of principal and interest by Fannie Mae itself and backed by a line of credit with the U.S. Treasury.
 Fannie Mae is a government-sponsored entity ("GSE") that is wholly owned by public stockholders.
-MBS issued by Freddie Mac include Mortgage Participation Certificates (also known as "Freddie Macs") and are guaranteed as to the payment of principal and interest by Freddie Mac itself and backed by a line of credit with the U.S. Treasury.
-Freddie Mac is a GSE that is wholly owned by public stockholders.
+MBS issued by Freddie Mac include Mortgage Participation Certificates (also known as "Freddie Macs") and are guaranteed as to the payment of principal and interest by Freddie Mac is a GSE that is wholly owned by public stockholders.

 On September 7, 2008, Fannie Mae and Freddie Mac were placed under the conservatorship of the Federal Housing Finance Agency ("FHFA") to provide stability in the financial markets, mortgage availability and taxpayer protection by preserving Fannie Mae and Freddie Mac's assets and property, and putting Fannie Mae and Freddie Mac in a sound and solvent position.
 Under the conservatorship, the management of Fannie Mae and Freddie Mac was replaced.
 Since 2009, both Fannie Mae and Freddie Mac have received significant capital support through U.S. Treasury preferred stock purchases and Federal Reserve purchases of the entities' MBS.
 In February 2011, the Obama Administration produced a report to Congress outlining proposals to wind down Fannie Mae and Freddie Mac and reduce the government's role in the mortgage market.
-In December 2011, Congress enacted the Temporary Payroll Tax Cut Continuation Act of 2011 which, among other provisions, requires that Fannie Mae and Freddie Mac on or after April 1, 2012 and before January 1, 2022.
+In December 2011, Congress enacted the Temporary Payroll Tax Cut Continuation Act of 2011 which, among other provisions, requires that Fannie Mae and Freddie Mac increase their single-family guaranty fees by at least 10 basis points and remit this increase to the Treasury with respect to all loans acquired by Fannie Mae or Freddie Mac on or after April 1, 2012 and before January 1, 2022.
 Discussions among policymakers continue, however, as to whether Fannie Mae and Freddie Mac should be nationalized, privatized, restructured or eliminated altogether.
 Fannie Mae and Freddie Mac are also the subject of several continuing legal actions and investigations over certain accounting, disclosure or corporate governance matters, which (along with any resulting financial restatements) may continue to have an adverse effect on the guaranteeing entities.